Running your own business and being your own boss is a fantastic route to go down.

 In this article, we share seven top tips to help you complete your Self Assessment tax return.
-We’ve pulled together advice from HMRC and Shaw Gibbs – a top 100 accountancy and financial planning practice, which has offices in Oxford and London.

 1. Get your house in order

-Use a separate business bank account, as well as accounting software, to track your income and expenses throughout the year rather than leaving it all to the last minute.
+Use a separate business bank account, as well as accounting software to track your income and expenses throughout the year rather than leaving it all to the last minute.

 2. Be clear on the expenses you can claim back

 When submitting a tax return, the more legitimate allowable expenses you can claim, with accompanying evidence, the less tax you will pay because you can offset costs against profit.